ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 Instead, we are looking for an algebraic structure that allows independent operations to be combined.
 To solve this riddle, we'll invite `Applicative` to the war table.
 `Either` has an accumulating cousin called `Validated` that forms an `Applicative` if the error `E` forms a `Semigroup`.
-`cats` gives some useful type aliases for `Validated`.
-Notably, `ValidatedNec` that has the following definition:
+`cats` gives some useful type aliases for `Validated`, notably `ValidatedNec` which has the following definition:
 ```scala
 type ValidatedNec[E, A] = Validated[NonEmptyChain[E], A]
 ```